The Spring Equinox: When is it, what is it and why is it important?

-The UK Met Office argue that the first day of spring is March the 1st.
+We’re a few days into March now, and as far as the UK Met Office is concerned, it’s spring.
 But that’s because they’ve done a convenient chopping up of the year into nice neat quarters.
 And because they use as their yardstick the meteorological seasons based on the annual temperature cycle and the state of the atmosphere.
 But beggar the barometer!
 The spring or vernal equinox is what marks the first day of spring.

 What is the Spring or Vernal Equinox?

 The term equinox comes from light and means ‘equality of night and day‘.
 So an equinox takes place at two specific moments when the sun is right above the equator.
 Contrary to popular belief an equinox isn’t a 24-hour period – it’s that one moment.

 Here in the northern hemisphere the spring, or vernal equinox happens around March 21st.
 That’s when the sun crosses the celestial equator as it travels south.
 So for us the spring equinox is the March equinox.
 But of course if you’re in the southern hemisphere then the March equinox is the autumnal equinox.

 But Why Vernal?